Technology Development

 4. Define the scope of the assessment: The scope of the TRL assessment should be clear so that all relevant parts of the project are included.
 This could involve technical, financial, legal, and other factors.

 6. Communicate results of the assessment: The results of the TRL assessment should be made clear to everyone who needs to know.
-This could include members of the project team, investors, regulators, and other interested people.
+This could include project team members, investors, regulators, and other interested people.
 It is important to be open about the assessment results and point out any areas of concern or risk that may need to be fixed.

 Difference Between Technology Readiness Level (TRL) and Manufacturing Readiness Level (MRL)